NERC-CEH/YMYW/Examples/Ulverston_LevenEsturary_example.md

 9. Click on "Classify" in the GUI panel to start the Random Forest classifier and classify the AOI (blue square).
 This may take some time (do not worry if you see the message "Page Unresponsive").

 10. Once the process is complete, the Land Cover legend appears at the bottom right of the screen and the classification is displayed.
-For large area, rendering can take some time.
+For large areas, rendering can take some time.
 You can select or deselect the classification from the Layers menu.

 11. You can now compute the statistics "Out of bag error" and "Variable importance" for the Random Forest model from GUI menu and examine the output in the console panel.